special-force-analytic/special-force-analytic.github.io/analyses.md

 * `olist_sellers_dataset` : This dataset includes data about the sellers that fulfilled orders made at the company and its location and to identify which seller fulfilled each product.
 * `olist_geolocation_dataset` : This dataset has information Brazilian zip codes and its lat/lng coordinates.

-## 1. Seller Analytics
+## 1. Seller Analysis
-Here we demonstrated applications of Data Ananlytics on the aspect of sellers on E-commerce data.
-The first one is extracting of a Single Customer View from multi-dimensional data.
-The second one is a Seller Segmentation using a Machine Learning Model.
+The first analysis is extraction of a Single Seller View from a multi-dimensional datasets.
+The second analysis is a Seller Segmentation Analysis using a Machine Learning Model.
 <br>
 Following datas were used for this Seller Analytics analysis:
 1. `olist_orders_dataset`
 2. `olist_order_items_dataset`
 3. `olist_products_dataset`

-### 1.1 Single Customer View
+### 1.1 Single Seller View
-A single customer view is multi-dimensional data of sellers boiled down to a single record for ease of sorting or filtering in different aspects.
+A single seller view is multi-dimensional data of sellers drill down to a single record for ease of sorting or filtering in different aspects.
 Multiple features which reflect behaviour and value of different sellers are extracted so these could be further used to customise user experience or make informed marketing decisions.
 <br><br>
-The following table is a sample of a single customer view extracted from the sample dataset.
+The following table is a sample of a single seller view extracted from the sample dataset.
 <br>
 Here are the explanation of each feature:
-- `recency` : When was the last time that a customer active?
+- `recency` : When was the last time that a seller active?
 - `total_order` : How many orders does a seller receive in total?
 - `age` : How long has a customer been on the platform since its first sale made?
 - `frequency` : How frequently orders are made in a given unit of time (our unit here is orders per month)?